 The larger database (Database Philip Stoy) is on the descendants of Philip Stoy of New Jersey, my 3rd great-grandfather, as well as all my other ancestors.
 The smaller database (Database Early Stoy Families) is on other early Stoy families, unrelated to Philip (see the page on Early Stoy Families).

 The "Search" function is changed.
-The Pico search field above searches only the web site, not the databases.
-Each of the two databases now contains a search function to more easily locate people of interest (the Pico search function was not finding all entries in the databases).
+Each of the two databases now contains a search function to more easily locate people of interest.
 I've also added a listing of "Changes Since Last Update" in each database - a summary of all edited people since the previous update of information.

 Philip Stoy, my third great-grandfather, was possibly the immigrant of my direct line, and was said to be from Sweden and his surname spelled Stoydja.
 This from an interview with his great-grandson at age 85 in 1945 - perhaps this is true and perhaps not - there are many inconsistencies.
 More on this and the results of research in May 2008 in the section on the Stoy family of New Jersey.